 New cardholder cash-back bonus

-If a new cardholder bonus is what you’re looking for, CardName takes the prize with the opportunity to earn an extra 1.5% cash back on every purchase (up to $20,000 spent) during your first year, which is worth up to $300.
+If a new cardholder bonus is what you’re looking for, CardName earns you an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year) – worth up to $300 cash back!

 Cash-back redemption options